 PCAs are peer advisors for current CS concentrators and pre-concentrators, providing a valuable perspective and helping direct students to additional resources.
-Program launching in Fall 2018, web page coming soon.
+More information on the Peer Concentration Advisors page.

 The Alex Patel Teaching Fellowships are prestigious fellowships awarded to students to provide one-on-one tutoring in Computer Science courses.
 Please see this page for more details.

 If you are interested in being a Teaching Fellow (TF) or Course Assistant (CA) for a Computer Science course, look for an email to the firstname.lastname@example.org mailing list requesting applications.
 Also feel free to directly contact the instructor.
 If you have a strong interest in or understanding of the course material (for example, if you took the course and received an A- or an A) we encourage you to apply!

 Peer tutoring is an opportunity for you to connect with a fellow student either to get help with your courses or to provide assistance in courses in which you have previously done well.
 Most tutoring is done one-on-one, but BSC Peer Tutors also work with small groups of tutees.
 BSC Peer Tutors are paid hourly for their time.